 When a physician is working on a Pancoast tumor diagnosis, he or she will usually request several different tests.
 The process typically begins with one or more imaging scans, which can reveal whether or not there is a growth of a lung nodule into the top of the chest wall or vertebrae (superior sulcus of the pleural cavity), where Pancoast tumors usually invade.

 Most often, the path to a Pancoast tumor diagnosis begins with an abnormal chest X-ray.
 From there, a physician may use one or more of the following tests:

-- CT scan (computed tomography) – This imaging test is more detailed than an X-ray.
+- CT scan (computed tomography) – This imaging test is more detailed than a chest X-ray.

-- PET scan (positron emission tomography) – These scans help evaluate whether the cancer has spread outside of the pulmonary apex to such places as lymph nodes or other organs.
+- PET scan (positron emission tomography) – These scans help evaluate whether the cancer has spread outside of the lung to such places as lymph nodes or other organs.